No products in the cart

 Sermorelin Research

-It has been also studied for its potential to assist in diastolic function, decrease scar size, and increase capillary growth.[1]
-[2] The researchers note that “Treatment with GHRH agonists appears to reduce the inflammatory responses post-MI and may consequently improve mechanisms of healing and cardiac remodeling by regulating pathways involved in fibrosis, apoptosis and cardiac repair.”
-It is being explored for different cardiac diseases like a cardiac failure and valve disorders.
+Heart attacks may induce secondary cardiac failure, cardiac conduction abnormalities (arrhythmias), and decreased cardiac capacity.
+Many of these risks have been associated with cardiac remodeling due to damaged myocytes (heart muscle cells), and may impact surrounding tissues.
+In 2016, a study in pigs observed that Sermorelin exposure appeared to reduce the instances of cardiac remodeling exhibited following a cardiac attack.
+Researchers suggested as a result of these findings that the peptide may have acted to decrease cell death in cardiomyocytes, as well as improve production of extracellular matrix components and angiogenesis to damaged tissue.
+The peptide has also been studied for its potential to assist in diastolic function, decrease scar size, and increase capillary growth.[5]
+[6] The researchers note that “[Exposure to] GHRH agonists appears to reduce the inflammatory responses post-MI and may consequently improve mechanisms of healing and cardiac remodeling by regulating pathways involved in fibrosis, apoptosis and cardiac repair.”
+It is being explored for different cardiac diseases like cardiac failure and valve disorders.

 Sermorelin and Epilepsy

-Gamma-aminobutyric acid (GABA) is a central nervous system signaling molecule that decreases electrical activity in the spinal cord and reduces overall electrical excitability in the central nervous system.
-Many anti-seizure medications work either to: enhance levels of GABA in the central nervous system; or mimic GABA by binding to GABA.
-In a recent murine model with epilepsy, scientists administered Sermorelin to study the effect on seizure activity.
-GHRH analogs were observed to activate GABA receptors and inhibit seizures.[3]
-This may open avenues for new medicines as the existing ones have adverse effects.
+Gamma-aminobutyric acid (GABA) is a central nervous system signaling molecule that researchers consider may decrease electrical activity in the spinal cord and reduce overall electrical excitability in the central nervous system.
+Many anti-seizure compounds act either to: enhance levels of GABA in the central nervous system; or mimic GABA by binding to GABA.
+In one study using a murine model of epilepsy, scientists introduced Sermorelin to study the impact on the models’ seizure activity.
+GHRH analogs were observed to activate GABA receptors and inhibit seizures.[7]

 Sermorelin and Sleep

-Orexin is a powerful neurochemical secreted by certain neurons in the brain.
-It has been observed to regulate sleep cycles.
-Growth and healing of the body by the growth hormone secretion happens maximally during sleep.
-Studies have found that a functional GHRH axis is required for orexin production and function.
-In addition, exogenous administration of Sermorelin and other GHRH agonists appears to enhance orexin secretion.[4]
-Sermorelin is being studied to improve sleep disorders.
+Orexin is considered to be a powerful neurochemical secreted in the brain.
+It has been hypothesized by neurologists and brain researchers to regulate sleep cycles.
+Growth hormone secretion, in parallel, is considered to occur maximally during sleep.
+Studies have suggested that a functional GHRH axis may be required for orexin production and function, and that exposure to Sermorelin and other GHRH agonists appears to enhance orexin secretion.[8]
+Sermorelin is being studied in the context of sleep disorders.

 References